Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Concluding Theorem and Corollary modulo Theorem

 We turn to the joint law of $h$ and $\varphi$.
 By Skorokhod's Theorem, we can assume without loss of generality that $\varphi_N \to \varphi$ almost surely.
 By \cref{eq:f-pi-bound}, we know that for any $r$ and any $N$ large enough, the conditional law of $h_N \xor \varphi_N \restriction_{B(o, r)}$ given $\varphi_N$ is close to the law of (the restriction of) $h\xor\varphi_N$ from the simply connected domain $\varphi_N \restriction_{B(o, 2r)} $, with an error term exponentially small in $r$.
 This automatically proves tightness of the law of $h_N\xor \varphi_N$ and shows that any subsequential limit must also be close to the law in the finite domains $\varphi \restriction_{B(o, 2r)} $.
 Since $r$ was arbitrary and since the laws of $h$ in finite domains are automatically continuous functions of $\varphi$, we have proved convergence for the joint measure.

-Again the translation invariance holds automatically for the joint measure because it was true already in finite volume and the decay of correlation in $h$ given $\varphi$ and the ergodicity of $\varphi$ shows that the joint law is ergodic. \end{proof}
+Again the translation invariance holds automatically for the joint measure because it was true already in finite volume and the decay of correlation in $h$ given $\varphi$ and the ergodicity of $\varphi$ show that the joint law is ergodic. \end{proof}

 \begin{remark} We know from \cref{eq:peierls_pi} that the size of bubbles in $h \xor \varphi$ has an exponential tail.
 It is not hard to see similarly that $h \xor \varphi$ has almost surely no infinite component.
-This can already be interpreted as saying that the large scale geometry of $h$ and $\varphi$ are identical. \end{remark}
+This can already be interpreted as saying that the large-scale geometry of $h$ is identical to that of $\varphi$. \end{remark}

 \begin{lemma} Fix $\fa, \fb, \fc$, $\lambda > 0$ and $\beta$ large enough.
 Let $\varphi$ be sampled according to the measure $\mu_\infty = \mu_{\infty}^{\beta, \lambda}$ given by \cref{thm:gmt-refinement} and let $\sigma$ and $\fL$ be given by \cref{it:phi_GFF_limit} of that theorem.
 There exists $\bar \fL$ such that in the \SOS convention,